Our senior leadership team

 Phirak Appleton — General Counsel

-Phirak leads the in-house legal team.
 Phirak is an experienced litigator with over 15 years' experience working in the public and private sectors.
-Her areas of expertise are civil litigation, public law decision making and advising within a regulatory framework including prosecutions.
+Her areas of expertise are civil litigation, public law decision making and advising within a regulatory framework including prosecutions and Crown negotiations.
 Phirak has appeared before various tribunals and the District Court, High Court and Court of Appeal on behalf of government agencies and private entities.
-She is passionate about the law and sees working at REA as a great way to ensure the law works for real people and addresses real-life problems.
+Phirak is an enthusiastic member of her community through sports coaching and club captain of her local netball club.
+She is passionate about the law and sees working at REA as a great way to ensure the law works for people and addresses real-life problems.

 Josh Doherty — Head of Regulatory Services